TDRobertson/carla-autonomous-vehicle-scripts/innovation_gradual_drift_attack_writeup.md

 ---

+## New 1800-Second Simple Attack Results (Original Version)

+**Configuration:**

+- Simple gradual drift attack (as in commit 26e8e3339656bcdfd926b62c6086c759be52cd3e)
+- Test duration: 1800 seconds (30 minutes)

+**Performance:**

+- **Mean Position Error:** 45.14 meters
+- **Max Position Error:** 230.08 meters
+- **Mean Innovation:** 0.18 meters
+- **Max Innovation:** 301.76 meters
+- **Attack Success Rate:** 94.6% (time with error > 5m)
+- **Stealth Rate:** 99.8% (time below 5.0m threshold)

+**Analysis:**
+The simple attack, when run for an extended duration (30 minutes), achieved even higher effectiveness and maintained extremely high stealth.
+The mean position error increased to 45.14 meters, and the attack success rate reached 94.6%, with the system remaining stealthy 99.8% of the time.
+This further demonstrates that persistent, slow-drift attacks can completely bypass innovation-based detection over long periods, highlighting the urgent need for more advanced detection mechanisms.

+---

 ## Updated Key Research Findings

-- The 600-second simple attack run shows that attack effectiveness can increase dramatically with longer test durations, even for basic attack strategies.
+- The 1800-second simple attack run shows that attack effectiveness and stealth can both increase with longer test durations, even for basic attack strategies.
-- The high stealth rate (99.5%) indicates that the innovation threshold was rarely exceeded, highlighting a limitation of threshold-based detection for slow, persistent attacks.
+- The extremely high stealth rate (99.8%) and low mean innovation (0.18m) indicate that the innovation threshold was almost never exceeded, making threshold-based detection ineffective for such attacks.
-- These results reinforce the need for more advanced, possibly machine learning-based, detection mechanisms.
+- These results provide even stronger evidence for the need for advanced, possibly machine learning-based, detection mechanisms.

 ---